-How do you write a bestselling novel or an award winning screenplay?
-You might say: great writing or unique characters or well done conflict.
+How do you write a best-selling novel or an award-winning screenplay?
+You might say, great writing or unique characters or thrilling conflict.
 But so much of writing a great story is knowing and mastering the type of story you’re trying to tell.

 What are the types of stories?
 And how do you use them to tell a great story?

 In this article, we’re going to cover the ten types of stories, share which tend to become best-sellers, and share the hidden values that help you master each type.